genexus-books/Saia/saia-docs/docs/apis/OrganizationAPI.md

 ## GET /project/{id}

 Get project `{id}` details.
-> This endpoint can be used whether the Saia API token is relative to the organization scope and project scope as well.
+> This endpoint can be used whether the Saia API token is related to the organization scope and project scope as well.

 ### Parameters